 Anti-Racism Initiative In summer of 2020, in response to the public outcry following the murder of George Floyd - and direct calls to action from students, faculty, and staff - the Chancellor formally established the UCSF Anti-Racism Initiative.
 Organized into seven key areas of work, the initiative seeks to dismantle the systems, practices and attitudes at UCSF that preserve structural inequities against people of color.

-UCSF Anti-Racism Initiative Pillars Achieving Diversity in Leadership Creating a Safe, Welcoming & Healthy Climate UCSF PRESIDENTIAL CHAIR UCSF was honored to welcome Camara Phyllis Jones, MD, MPH, PhD, as the UCSF Presidential Chair in 2021-2022.
+UCSF PRESIDENTIAL CHAIR UCSF was honored to welcome Camara Phyllis Jones, MD, MPH, PhD, as the UCSF Presidential Chair in 2021-2022.
 During her tenure, Dr. Jones engaged with the Office of Diversity and Outreach and other UCSF partners to help us develop an equity roadmap for our organization guided by three principles: valuing all individuals and populations equally, recognizing and rectifying historical injustices, and providing resources according to need.
 The UCSF Anti-Racism Initiative has applied Dr. Jones's definition of racism to our own efforts and we are indebted to her scholarship and partnership.
 RACISM DEFINITION Racism is a system of structuring opportunity and assigning value based on the social interpretation of how one looks (which is what we call "race") that: - unfairly disadvantages some individuals and communities, - unfairly advantages other individuals and communities, - and saps the strength of the whole society through the waste of human resources. - Camara Phyllis Jones, MD, MPH, PhD